 Go underground at Santa Cecilia in Trastevere Basilica

-Santa Cecilia Basilica (Piazza di Santa Cecilia 22) is one of my favorite churches in Trastevere and Rome as a whole.
+Santa Cecilia Basilica (Piazza di Santa Cecilia 22) is one of my favorite churches in Trastevere even though one of the lesser-known churches in Rome as a whole.
 Why?
 Because it has layers!
 What does this mean?
 That you can take a fascinating journey through underground Rome.

 After visiting the medieval church set on the modern-day street level, do not skip its floors underneath.
 First, you will find a gorgeous, Byzantine-style crypt.
 One floor below this, you will be whirled to a domus, ancient Roman house, with plenty of relics and remains.